nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Add a patient**

 **MSS**
-1. User adds a patient to patient list with patient details
+1. User adds a patient to patient list with patient details.
-2. UniNurse shows the list of patients with the newly added patient
+2. UniNurse shows the list of patients with the newly added patient.

    Use case ends.

 **Extensions**
 * 1a.
-The given details are invalid
+The given details are invalid.

     * 1a1.
 UniNurse shows an error message.

-      Use case resumes at step 1
+      Use case resumes at step 1.

 ---